cashmoneyjs/cashmoney/README.md

 ## Tests

-To run the test suite, run ``yarn run test`` in the root of this repository.
+To run the test suite, run ``yarn run test`` in the root of the repository.

 ## License